cleeeks/interactive-project/_pages/index.md

       url: /home/

 excerpt: "Interactive Training and Deployment of Predictive AI Models in Distributed Edge Computing Environments"
+intro:
+  - title: '
+The goal of INTERACTIVE is to design and develop workflows and algorithmic methods that enable machine learning in distributed edge computing environments despite missing or insufficient ground-truth data.'

 feature_row:
   - image_path: assets/images/icon1.svg